lgactna/thesis-compile/md/_FSIDI submission.md

 | **TraceGen** [@duTraceGenUserActivity2021], 2021                                        | No                                                        | No                          | Yes (unknown mechanism) |
 | **ForTrace** [@gobelForTraceHolisticForensic2022], 2022                                 | No                                                        | No                          | Yes (Python agent)      |

 There are advantages and disadvantages to each approach, in addition to requiring distinct implementation techniques.
 Although AKF makes improvements in all three techniques, we only discuss physical and agentless generation, as they are where AKF makes the largest improvements.
-More specifically, this section addresses the implementation of the action automation library (`akflib`) to generate artifacts by either directly editing disk images or interacting with a live virtual machine.
+More specifically, this section addresses the implementation of the action automation library (`akflib` [^1]) to generate artifacts by either directly editing disk images or interacting with a live virtual machine.

+[^1]: `akflib` is publicly available at [https://github.com/lgactna/akflib](https://github.com/lgactna/akflib)

 ## Physical generation